 - Review and draw conclusions from recent research in environmental science, public health, economics, and other fields.

-- Write clear, concise and evocative issue-based reports.
+- Write clear, concise, message-driven reports.

 A Frontier Group Policy Associate’s job responsibilities include, but are not limited to: